HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 The main idea of our work is to develope a machine learning model powered by Graph Neural Networks and merged with Deep Reinforcement Learning algorithms to build a multi-agent path planning algorithm that generalizes to different network topologies, while mainting fast communication and efficient convergence.

+## Overview of the Repository

+The major content of our repo are:

+* GNN Model contains the code for our experiments and training.
+* Data Collection contains the code for collecting data from our experiments.

 ## Getting started
 * Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing commands to our robots. *